 Pro Tip: Make sure your inclusiveness plays out in your party invitations, decorations, and party activities as well.

 Partner with your venue to see what catering options are available.
-They can work with you to get a good variety of vegan, gluten-free, or even kosher menu items, as well—which will communicate to your guests that you’re looking out for everyone.
+They can work with you to get a good variety of vegan, gluten-free, or even kosher menu items, which will communicate to your guests that you’re looking out for everyone.

 Pro Tip: Sprinkle some company pride into your food and drink!
-No need to go overboard, but consider getting your company colors involved or offering custom cookies with your company’s logo for dessert.
+There is no need to go overboard but consider getting your company colors involved or offering custom cookies with your company’s logo for dessert.

-Wouldn’t it be great if you could just have a fun party and not worry about work?
+Wouldn’t it be great if you could have a fun party and not worry about work?
 Unfortunately, corporate parties are official business to some.
-If you have clients or partners, or even community leaders in attendance, there is added pressure to maintain your appearance and not let things get unprofessional.
+If you have clients, partners, or even community leaders in attendance, there is added pressure to maintain your appearance and not let things get unprofessional.

 If you’re planning a corporate holiday bash, you may want to consider having it during work hours.
-That way it doesn’t cut into the plans they have with family and friends for the holidays.
+That way, it doesn’t cut into their family and friends' plans for the holidays.

 Should you pay your employees during that time?
 It’s not a bad idea.
 In fact, this can make a thoughtful holiday gift that goes well beyond fruit baskets and cheap plastic desk accessories.
 If you can afford it, consider gifting the party and the time this holiday season.